puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/modules_quest.md

 The answer is, we agree to put the class definitions in a standard location on the file system, by placing the manifest containing the class definition in a specific directory in a module.

-Simple put, a Module is a directory with a specific structure - a means for us to package everything needed to achieve a certain goal.
-Once we agree to stick to this standard way of doing this, a significant benefit is the ability to _share_ our work, such that others who seek to achieve the same goal can re-use our work.
-The Forge is the central location where you can find modules that have been developed by others.
+Simply put, a Module is a directory with a specific structure - a means for us to package everything needed to achieve a certain goal.
+Once we agree to stick to the standard way of doing this, a significant benefit is the ability to _share_ our work, such that others who seek to achieve the same goal can re-use our work.
+The [Forge](https://forge.puppetlabs.com) is the central location where you can find modules that have been developed by others.

 In our initial Quest, we were able to use an Apache module from the Forge.
 This let us easily install and configure an Apache webserver to host the website version of this Quest Guide.
 The vast majority of the necessary code had already been written, tested, documented, and published to the Puppet Forge.